hodefiDavid/typeorm/README.md

 # typeorm learning project
 # building a data base using typeorm, typescript, express and more
-## using the method codefirst in order to apply esey cenges in the future
+## using the method codefirst in order to apply esey chenges in the future

 ## overview of the DB